angular/angular/aio/content/guide/build.md

 ## Proxying to a backend server

-You can use the [proxying support](https://webpack.js.org/configuration/dev-server/#devserverproxy) in the `webpack` development server to divert certain URLs to a backend server, by passing a file to the `--proxy-config` build option.
+Use the [proxying support](https://webpack.js.org/configuration/dev-server/#devserverproxy) in the `webpack` development server to divert certain URLs to a backend server, by passing a file to the `--proxy-config` build option.
 For example, to divert all calls for `http://localhost:4200/api` to a server running on `http://localhost:3000/api`, take the following steps.

 1. Create a file `proxy.conf.json` in your project's `src/` folder.